abigaillee14/mgt4250spring2024/README.md

 # Project Description
-This project aimed to answer business-related questions by analyzing real-world data, producing a sharable repository and a visualization application, and exploring potential business opportunities as a business analyst.
+This project for MGT4250 aimed to answer business-related questions by analyzing real-world data, producing a sharable repository and a visualization application, and exploring potential business opportunities as a business analyst.
 For my project, I focused on how students perform differently given certain factors.

 ## Question of interest
 - What factors may cause certain students to perform better than others?